Stason1o/VideoRentalStore/README.md

 6. I have not focused too much on request validation, it can be easily done by adding hibernate validator and marking with corresponding annotation.
-7. Exception Handling is done, but in a basic way.
+7. Exception Handling is done in a user friendly way
 8. Also I decided to store data in memory, simulating tables.
 9. Totally skipped security, because of time limit.
 10. Covered with IT tests flow of renting films